DrCuis/How-to-guides/400-MorphProperties/SillyMorph/README.md

-Saving a live Smalltalk Morph object into an .obj file allows it to be re-created later in another image, but we need to ensure that the _backing code_ required to run the code is present.
+Saving a live Smalltalk Morph object into an .obj file allows it to be re-created later in another image, but we need to ensure that the _backing code_ is available for the reconstituted object.

 You can (and should) look at the Morph>>SaveAsPackage: code if interested, but basically it creates a Package which, as you